-As of the end of 2019, we were leveraged at 32%.
+As of the end of June 30, 2021, our total liabilities to total assets ratio was 33%, up from 30% at the end of 2020.
 This level is well below the high leverage levels often used by other REITs.
 Sources of debt include the Company's self-issued promissory notes, multiple lines of credit, and traditional mortgages on farmland owned by Iroquois Valley.
-Our target leverage level at the end of 2020 is approximately 30%.
-Our current average cost of debt is 2.6%.
-Our current debt service coverage ratio is 1.3X.
+Our target leverage level at the end of 2021 is approximately 30%.
+Our current average cost of debt is 2.7%.